 There is a simple answer to the question of what Digestate is.
-Digestate is what remains after anaerobic digestion (biogas digestion) and it is comprised of the solid fibrous material fraction emanating from the AD bio-reactor, and the liquid portion.
+Digestate is what remains after anaerobic digestion (biogas digestion), and it is comprised of the solid fibrous material fraction emanating from the AD bio-reactor, and the liquid portion.

 Anaerobic digestion draws carbon, hydrogen, and oxygen from the feedstock.
 However, the essential plant nutrients (N, P, and K) remain largely in the digestate.
 This means that digestion is a quite remarkable process as it is accomplished without substantially reducing the potential fertilising properties of the feedstock material.

-[box]It’s like being able to take a quart out of a pint pot!
-In effect, by using AD we are extracting largely just the energy and leaving the quantity of plant nutrients largely unaffected.[/box]
+It’s like being able to take a quart out of a pint pot!
+In effect, by using AD, we are extracting largely just the energy and leaving the quantity of plant nutrients largely unaffected.

 Digestate Composition

-The composition of the fertilizing agents in a digestate depends to a large extent on the feedstock, and can, therefore, vary substantially.
+The composition of the fertilising agents in a digestate depends to a large extent on the feedstock, and can, therefore, vary substantially.
 However, the availability of nutrients is invariably higher in digestate than in untreated organic waste.

-Nutrients (N-P-K) are mineralized during digestion and that allows improved plant uptake than for untreated organic waste.
+Nutrients (N-P-K) are mineralised during digestion, which allows improved plant uptake compared to untreated organic waste.
 For instance, digestate has 25% more accessible NH4-N (inorganic nitrogen) and a higher pH value than untreated liquid manure.

 Uses